So, who attends Trinity?

 People select a church for many reasons.
 We know that people appreciate our hospitality (few visitors fail to comment about our coffee hours!) and our willingness to accept them regardless of where they are on their personal faith journeys, and in their public and personal lives outside of church.
 Also, people tell us that there is more happening at Trinity Lime Rock than at most churches our size — and, in fact, more than happens at lots of churches that are many times larger than we are.
 There’s certainly plenty to do here besides just “going to church” on Sunday mornings!

 Why not take a look at our upcoming special events?
 Check out how we worship at Trinity.
 You might also be interested in our page about the major events of our parish year, or our Facebook page, where you’ll find many photo albums of parish life at Trinity.
-And take a look at our monthly parish newsletter, the Trinity Times, for our current major activities outside our four walls as well as here at Trinity.
-(You’ll find them listed in the column to your right).
+And take a look at our weekly parish e-mail, the Trinity Update, for our current major activities outside our four walls as well as here at Trinity.
+(You’ll find them listed in the column to your right or below, depending on what kind of device you’re reading this on).

 Just here for the weekend?